 When doing testicular self examination, check your penis too.

 According to Orchid Cancer there are around 650 cases in the UK each year.
-Generally diagnosed in men over 60, younger men in their 30’s and 40’s can be affected and research has shown that 25% of cases in the UK occur in males younger than 50.
+Generally diagnosed in people over 60, younger people in their 30’s and 40’s can be affected and research has shown that 25% of cases in the UK occur in people younger than 50.

 Symptoms of penile cancer can include: